Also incredibly famous for its cherry blossoms, Mount Yoshinoyama in Nara is also well-known for its autumn colors.

-The most famous cherry blossom area in Japan is also the sacred place of mountain worship: Mount Yoshino in Nara.
-Once the leaves of the cherry blossom trees begin to turn red in mid-October and into November, the foliage becomes vivid with color, and the entire mountain is dyed in hues of red, yellow, and orange.
+Once the leaves of the cherry blossom trees begin to turn red in mid-October and into November, the foliage becomes vivid with color, and all of Mount Yoshino is dyed in hues of red, yellow, and orange.

 The beloved fall leaves of the mountains are far more magnificent than any view you'd get in town.
 Depending on the weather, fog may trace the mountain surface, creating a different kind of fantastic scenery.